 Following is a list of crops we grow in chronological order as to when they are available to our customers:

 - Asparagus—late May – June

-- Strawberries & Snap Peas (u-pick and pre-picked)—mid-June through early July
+- Strawberries & Snap Peas (pick-your-own and pre-picked)—mid-June through early July

-- Raspberries—early July through first frost (u-pick and pre-picked)
+- Raspberries—early July through first frost (pick-your-own and pre-picked)

 - Broccoli & Zucchini—early July through first frost

 - Cucumbers, Pickles & Green Beans—mid-July through first frost